Japanese Dragon Tattoos

 We’ll talk a little more about specific colors later, but for now, here a few key colors to be aware of.

-Red dragons are fierce while green dragons are associated with nature.
+Red dragons are powerful while green dragons are associated with nature.

 Black dragons are wise and experienced, while blue dragons are benevolent and forgiving.